 Keep batteries warm and insulated

-Batteries operate best between 50°F and 85°F. And they lose capacity as temperatures drop.
-While cold induced capacity loss is temporary, it can reduce your storage at the worst time – when solar production is decreased and system loads are often highest.
+Batteries operate best between 50°F and 85°F. And they lose capacity as temperatures drop below 32°F (0°C).
+While the cold-induced capacity loss is temporary, it can reduce your storage at the worst time – when solar production is decreased and system loads are often highest.

 Size your system for no more than 50% Depth of Discharge (DOD)